Twitter for Beginners: The Complete Guide

 Step 3: Decide What Content to Tweet About

-What will you be saying on Twitter?
-Will you be using it to promote your products and services, or will you be using it to provide commentary on things that involve your brand?
-All of the above?
+What will you be saying?
+Are you most interested in running Twitter marketing campaigns or will you be using it to provide commentary on things that involve your brand?
+Perhaps all of the above?
 This may evolve over time, but deciding what you will be saying on this social channel is one of the important first steps.
 It’ll take some trial and error until you figure out what works best, but coming up with some preliminary content ideas will be very helpful.

 Once you’ve started tweeting, be sure to utilize the Pinned tweet option.
 Basically, it lets you decided which tweet you want people to see most.
 So, when they visit your profile they’ll see it first and get a good idea what you’re about.
 For example, here’s @Wix’s pinned tweet.